hiibolt/KnowledgeBase/pages/Coin Toss.md

 	  * ~~
 - # Data
 	- ## 2.1 Coin Toss
-	  I will be omitting the data section, as the data is generated each run by my code.
+	  I will be omitting the data section, as the data is both generated and used procedurally in a single run.
 Please see **3.1 Coin Toss** for an in-depth explanation.
 	- ## 2.2 Table Measurements
 	  Length: 92.3\plusmn0.1cm
 	  Width: 183.8\plusmn0.1cm